Joint JD LLM Program

 Considerations in deciding whether to pursue a joint degree

 Obtaining an LLM degree is not for everyone.
 It will require at least one semester’s worth of work and tuition beyond the JD degree.
-The LLM degree is not a required degree to take any bar exam in the United States and employers rarely require a job applicant to hold an LLM degree in addition to a JD degree.
+The LLM degree is not a required degree to take any bar exam in the United States.
 The JD is the qualifying degree to take a bar exam and to practice law in the U.S. (with a few exceptions) and, in most cases, Lewis & Clark students will find that obtaining the JD degree, along with the Environmental and Natural Resources Certificate, provides adequate opportunities for employment.

-However, for some students, the additional LLM degree may be of benefit and will allow students to take additional classes, as well as pursue at least one additional writing project.
+However, for some students, the additional LLM degree may be of benefit and will allow students to take additional classes.
 In general, we encourage students to seek an LLM because they wish to pursue additional study in environmental law.

 Tuition